 The Diamondback DBX is a semi-automatic, magazine-fed piston-driven firearm that looks like the result of crossbreeding an FN SCAR with an old Walther MPL submachinegun.
 But it’s what’s under the hood that really matters in this case.

 This is done primarily for two reasons: First, it works.
-It’s very simple, relatively easy to manufacture, and even if the gun gets congested with carbon or debris, it will continue to function reliably.
+It’s very simple, and relatively easy to manufacture, and even if the gun gets congested with carbon or debris, it will continue to function reliably.
 The other reason is cost.
-Direct blowback bolts and carriers tend to no require as much machining time as locked-breech designs simply because no precise camming surfaces are necessary.
-Another cost-saving aspect of this is that these guns normally don’t have a gas tube and simply utilize the barrel itself to transfer some of the expanding gasses rearward to cycle the action.
+Direct blowback bolts and carriers do not require as much machining time as locked-breech designs simply because no precise camming surfaces are necessary.
+Another cost-saving aspect of this is that these guns normally don’t have a gas tube and utilize the barrel itself to transfer some of the expanding gasses rearward to cycle the action.

 The downsides of this method of operation are weight and disproportionate recoil.
 With a heavy bolt and stiff recoil spring, the reciprocating mass of the carrier group tends to amplify the recoil impulse as it moves towards the rear of the gun.
-With shoulder-fired weapons, this isn’t as large of a concern, but pocket pistols like Walther’s PPK can be relatively snappy and the stiff recoil spring makes the slide difficult to rack for shooters with limited upper body strength or arthritis.
+With shoulder-fired weapons, this isn’t as large of a concern.
+Still, pocket pistols like Walther’s PPK can be relatively snappy, and the stiff recoil spring makes the slide difficult to rack for shooters with limited upper body strength or arthritis.